Paperz-org/blitz/README.md

 Full [Documentation](https://paperz-org.github.io/blitz/) here.

 # **What is Blitz ?**
-Blitz is a tool that build restfull API on the fly based on a simple and easy to maintain configuration file.
+Blitz is a tool that builds restfull APIs on the fly based on a simple and easy to maintain configuration file.

 Here is an example of how simple a Blitz file is:
   ```yaml